ubeann/PTJKLCreditApp/README.md

 ## About This Project

 This project is built using the Laravel framework, a web application framework with expressive, elegant syntax.
 It includes a user authentication system.

-## User Login

-To access the application, use the following credentials:

-- Email: admin@example.com
-- Password: password

 ## About Laravel